 Housed on the sides of doors or windows when not in use, these retractable aluminum shutters unfold like an accordion to protect your home’s openings during a storm.
 The shutters can provide protection against not only wind but also forced entry.
 They are usually available in a variety of colors.

 • Cons: They may appear unattractive on some houses.
-The mechanisms that open and close the shutters may be weaker or break more often than with other products.
+The mechanisms that open and close the shutters may be weaker or break more often than other products.

 10. Add Bahama shutters for hurricane protection and curb appeal